nuraabdalmajeed/Heijr-year-with-Localization/README.md

-# Heijri
+# Heijri-Localization
-"Hejri" iOS programming for converting Gregorian to Hejri year by swift 5
+"Hejri" iOS programming by swift 5 with **two localizable languages as your phone language for converting Gregorian to Hejri year just click entering program button and enter the Gregorian year you want to convert then click convert button

-just enter  the Gregorian year you want to convert then click convert button
+***note that (if you would to change language in runtime just click "ar"change to "arabic" or "en"change to "english")

 thank you for reading my comments.
 "Nura.Abd.Almajeed"